 From the 30th of October, the Preliminary Environmental Information Report (PEIR) will be available to review at the above locations, and available for download from the Documents page of this website.

 Feedback on the proposals can be provided in a number of ways.
-Feedback forms will be available at all public events and information points during the course of the statutory consultation period.
+Feedback forms will be available at all public events and information points during the course of the statutory consultation period, and can be downloaded here.

 For further information on how to contact us and provide us with your feedback please see here.